-This card allows the user to specify whether constituent kinetic fluxes are computed and output in order to evaluate their importance on the resulting constituent state variable computed concentrations.
-For example, if all the fluxes associated with dissolved oxygen in the model are output, then the user can determine the most important fluxes affecting DO and adjust the kinetic rate coefficients accordingly during calibration.
+This card allows the user to specify whether constituent kinetic fluxes are computed as output in order to evaluate their importance on the resulting constituent state variable computed concentrations.
+For example, if all fluxes associated with dissolved oxygen in the model are output, then the user can determine the most important fluxes affecting DO and adjust the kinetic rate coefficients accordingly during calibration.
 This should greatly reduce the time required for water quality calibration and provide a greater understanding of the kinetic behavior in the model.
-Only the kinetic fluxes are computed in the current release.
-Advective and diffusive fluxes may be included in a later release.
+Only the kinetic fluxes are computed in the current release; advective and diffusive fluxes may be included in a later release.